farm-ng/amiga-dev-kit/website/docs/tutorials/camera_streamer/03_camera_stream.md

 ```

 This method is similar to the [**`amiga-app-template-kivy`**](https://github.com/farm-ng/amiga-app-template-kivy)
-however, this time we also need to cancel the async tasks that a running.
+however, this time we also need to cancel the async tasks that are running.

 ### Update: app_func(self)